anandawira/attendance-api/README.md

 - FORGET_PASSWORD_SECRET
   > Secret string for signing and verifying forget password token.
 - GMAIL_USERNAME
   > Your Gmail full address.
-Ex: **email\@example.com** .
 Please make sure you have enabled "less secure" on account setting.
 See [this page](https://nodemailer.com/usage/using-gmail/) for more information.
 - GMAIL_PASSWORD
   > Your Gmail password.
+- REDIS_URL
+  > Your redis server url for caching.

 ## Deployment